 A Geofit construction assures the user of an anatomical and snug fit that’s just like wearing gloves for your feet.
 The Geoflex outsoles give great flexibility and board feel.

 If you’re not a skater, it just means that these kicks will last that much longer for you.
 If these shoes can handle jumps and much abuse from skateboarding activities, they’re not going to be fazed by constant walking and gym workouts.

 The Adidas Campus is a 70s silhouette that was first known as the “Tournament.”
 It was engineered for the basketball courts but slowly evolved into a skating shoe with a vulcanized sole.
 When the 80s rolled around, the sneakers were renamed to the “Campus.”

-Although production for the shoes ceased in 1987, the demand for the silhouette never let up which was why the brand decided to bring them back in the mid-90s.
-The Adidas Campus had also transitioned into a skateboarding silhouette by then with the release of the Campus Vulc, a model geared for skateboarding.
-A slightly narrower version came out in 2016 called the Campus Vulc II.
+Although production for the shoes ceased in 1987, the demand for them never let up which was why the brand decided to bring them back in the mid-90s.
+The Adidas Campus had also transitioned into skateboarding shoes by then with the release of the Campus Vulc, a model geared for skateboarding.
+A slightly narrower version came out in 2016 called the Campus Vulc IIs.

-For 2018, Adidas again launched a skateboarding version of the Campus again and called it the Campus ADV.
-Unlike the previous skateboarding editions, this one featured cupsoles instead of vulcanized ones.
+For 2018, Adidas again launched skateboarding versions of the Campus and called them the Campus ADVs.
+Unlike the previous skateboarding editions, these featured cupsoles instead of vulcanized ones.